ehcloninger/my72mgb/_posts/2024-08-18-a-nice-morning-drive.md

 <p style="text-align: center;">&#x1F658;&nbsp;&#x1F65A;</p>

 If you;re a fan of the band [Rush](https://www.rush.com/), you've probably heard "[Red Barchetta](https://www.youtube.com/watch?v=_LXKZq0fYDw)" many times, because it is a classic.
-Neal Peart (RIP) was their main lyricist and he loved to write songs based on what he was reading.
+Neil Peart (RIP) was their main lyricist and he loved to write songs based on what he was reading.
 I always assumed Red Barchetta was about an Italian sports car, based on the name, but I was wrong.
 It turns out, the inspiration came from an article from the November 1973 edition of [Road & Track](https://www.roadandtrack.com/) magazine.

 There are scans of this article floating around the Internet and you can pull a PDF from dozens of places.
 I've reproduced the article here.
 Road & Track is the owner and Richard S. Foster was the author.